JZ6/Databases/README.md

 # Databases
-Some projects done in Postgresql &amp; JDBC
+Some projects in Postgresql &amp; JDBC